 It can very difficult to overcome our habitual 'fight or flight' response to stressors.
 When our adrenals go into burnout, it is very difficult to overcome the stress and the resulting chronic health conditions that follows.

 Adrenal Burnout can be diagnosed most accurately by way of a Hair Mineral Analysis Test.

 Hair Mineral Analysis

-A hair Mineral Analysis test is a reading of roughly 20 different Minerals and nutrients found in the hair, which is a direct reflection of the Mineral levels in all of the soft tissues of the body including: skin, muscles, cartilage, ligaments, fingernails and hair.
+A Hair Mineral Analysis test is a lab-test that reads the levels 20 different Minerals and nutrients found in the hair, which is a direct reflection of the Mineral levels in all of the soft tissues of the body including: skin, muscles, cartilage, ligaments, fingernails and hair.